Jin93/MEBayesSL/README.md

 # MUSSEL

 MUSSEL is an R-based command line tool for implementing MUSSEL, a method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
 MUSSEL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the Super Learner.
-As intermediate products, LDpred2 PRS models trained separately on GWAS data for each population will also be generated.
+As intermediate products, LDpred2 PRS models trained separately on GWAS data for each population will also be generated (please see [Example](#example) for details).

+To use the tool, please follow the instructions in [Getting Started](#gettingstarted) to download the required code and data, then try our example code in [Example](#example).
 Please refer to the [paper](https://www.cell.com/cell-genomics/fulltext/S2666-979X(24)00095-8#secsectitle0030) or contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.
 </br>